abhivickyvyas/squad-mix-ai/post/blog.md

-# Building SquadMix: The Ultimate Gen Z Photo Mixer with Gemini 2.5
+# Building SquadMix: A Technical Deep Dive into Gen Z AI Photo Composition

 In the age of remote work and digital friendships, getting a photo of your whole "squad" together is harder than ever.
 And even when you are together, getting everyone to look at the camera at the same time is a miracle.

 I decided to solve this using the power of Multimodal AI.
-Enter **SquadMix**, a web application that takes individual photos of people and merges them into stylized, cohesive group portraits.
+Enter **SquadMix**, a web application that takes individual photos of people and merges them into stylized, cohesive group portraits using **Google Gemini 2.5 Flash**.

+In this post, we'll go beyond the basics and look at the **System Architecture**, **Data Flow**, and **Component Design** that powers the app.

 ## The Concept 💡